ai-graphic/Graphic-so/README.md

 ## Motivation and Need 📌

-WorkflowAi is being developed to streamline complex workflows in marketing, sales, operations, and IT with a powerful, no-code platform.
+graphic.so is being developed to streamline complex workflows in marketing, sales, operations, and IT with a powerful, no-code platform.
 - Leveraging AI technologies, it aims to make automation more accessible and cost-effective compared to established competitors like Zapier and Make.
 - Our vision is to democratize automation, allowing organizations of all sizes to enhance efficiency without the hefty price tag.
 - Join us in shaping a tool that simplifies technology adoption and fosters innovation across industries. 🚀